jprov79/rest-API-examples/README.md

-# rest-API-examples
+# exercise2-3

-This is a sample REST API implementation using Express JS and MySQL.
+This is an exercise showing the REST API using Express JS and MySQL.

 The code in the main branch is working with MySQL database.
-Working examples with Firestore and MongoDB are provided in other branches.

 ## Runing the code